Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 - What to Pack

-Learn about the rich history of the Philippines with Intramuros tours that will take you around the Walled City of Intramuros in Manila!
-Find out which buildings, churches, plazas, and museums offer the best history lessons about the Spanish colonial era in the capital city of the Philippines.
-Read this travel guide to help you plan your visit to Intramuros.
+Find out which buildings, churches, plazas, museums, and tours in Intramuros Old Town offer the best history lessons about the Spanish colonial era in the capital city of the Philippines.
+Read this travel guide to help you plan your visit and discover the best things to do in Intramuros Old Town, from exploring historic landmarks to enjoying cultural experiences within Manila City's iconic walled district.

 Climate and Weather